 IRC Associate

 Lars holds a degree in Environmental Engineering (M.Sc.) from the Swiss Federal Institute of Technology in Zurich (ETH), and a certificate of advanced studies from the Centre for Development and Cooperation at ETH (NADEL).
-Since 2012, he has been based in Addis Ababa, Ethiopia, where he resides with his family.

 He is a dedicated and passionate professional who strives to make a meaningful impact in the WASH sector through his work at IRC.
 His strong technical expertise, coupled with his cross-cultural skills, enables him to effectively collaborate with diverse stakeholders and to drive positive change.